V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkosi : felt, striped carpet, tiger rug / lion / louse / blowfly, bluebottle

-– nkoto : valley, parade / entrance / land point, cape, corner / canvas, canvas fabric, bag fabric
+– nkoto : valley, defile / entrance / headland, cape, corner / canvas, canvas fabric, bag fabric

 – nkoto : tuft of braided hair on the forehead as an ornament/ cock crest, rooster crest

-– nkotolo : access, entry, entrance, entrance path, portal / introduction
+– nkotolo : access, admission, admittance, entry, entrance, entrance path, portal / introduction

-– nkovi : elephant trunk / cabbage leaf, manioc leaf
+– nkovi : elephant trunk / cabbage leaf, manioc leaf, cassava leaf

 – nkua : person who owns, who possesses, who holds, who is in possession of something